samsuh/2026-journal/README.md

 2. chords - set a mood
 3. melody - try a bunch of stuff and see what sticks. loop the chord progression and just sing/hum stuff trying to convey the feeling. let go and sing whatever comes naturally.
 4. lyrics - lower the stakes. just get something that fits for now as a starting point. try to match the melody and concept of the song.

+### ThreeJS - Lights
+There are lots of types of lights and each has different behaviors, and performance costs.
+Use as few lights as possible since lights are computationally expensive.
+If you need a very specific lighting scenario, `bake` the light into the texture, the tradeoff is you cannot move the light.

+Low cost lights:
+- AmbientLight
+- HemisphereLight

+Medium cost lights:
+- DirectionalLight
+- PointLight

+High cost lights:
+- SpotLight
+- RectAreaLight

+Positioning lights is hard because you cannot see the light itself, only the effect the light has on stuff in the scene.
+LightHelper `const hemisphereLightHelper = new THREE.HemisphereLightHelper(hemisphereLight, 0.2)` (add the light object and a size) will add a little prism-looking object wireframe into the scene to visualize the light source. `DirectionalLightHelper` will give a plane with a vector to show the source and direction of the directional light.

 ## 2/23/26 - Monday
 Goals for today: